-She currently works as a mental health advocate in SLO County middle and high schools, and is state certified as an advocate for survivors of domestic violence and sexual assault.
+She recently worked as a mental health advocate in SLO County middle and high schools, and is state certified as an advocate for survivors of domestic violence and sexual assault.

 She is profoundly grateful for her exposure to various somatic practices via her mother, Irene Bowers, a Guild Certified Feldenkrais PractitionerCM and Somatic Experiencing® Practitioner.
 Irene has shared her explorations in movement with Natalie throughout her life, encouraged her own studies, and always modeled a loving touch.